ucf-icorps/i-corps-left-hand-syllabus/chapter2/pre-class.md

     * Draw the channel diagram - Annotate it with the channel economics

+* Slide 4 - Revenue Streams:

+    * What were your hypotheses about revenue model and pricing?

+    * What experiments do you run to test your Revenue Model and Pricing?

+* Slide 5: Diagram of payment flows.

+* Slide 6: Rough three-year income statement to show you have a real business strategy around revenue model, channel, acquisition costs, etc.

-* Slide 4: What did you learn about your channel?
+* Slide 7: What did you learn about your Channel, Revenue Streams, and Pricing?

     * Hypothesis: Here’s What we Thought